T. S. Venkannayya: Legacy

-T. S. Venkannayya passed away on 14 February 1939 at Mysore.
+T. S. Venkannayya died on 14 February 1939 at Mysore.
 Three Felicitation Volumes were brought forth in his honour in 1970, 1986 and 2011.
 A library was constructed with state aid in his native village of Taľaku and dedicated to his memory.
 It serves as a repository of over 50,000 rare books and manuscripts.
 While his literary output was less, the number of future poet laureates and Kannada littérateurs (like Kuvempu, D. L. Narasimhachar, T. N. Srikantaiah, K. S. Narasimhaswamy, M. V. Seetharamaiah, C. K. Venkataramaiah, K. Venkataramappa, G. Venkatasubbiah and S. V. Parameshwara Bhatta.) that he guided and nurtured as a mentor, remain as his lasting contribution to Kannada literary landscape.